 The modern chicken is bred to grow too big, too fast.
 These chickens reach slaughter weight in about six weeks—less than half the time it would take slower-growing or “heritage” breeds.
 So fast, in fact, their bones, hearts, and lungs often can’t keep up causing crippling lameness or heart failure.
 What’s more, they don’t have access to the outdoors, and tens of thousands of chickens may be crammed into a single shed.

 But there are better choices out there, and more and more food companies are committing to better chicken.
-If you’re buying chicken at the supermarket, be sure to look for meaningful, third-party animal welfare certifications that help ensure a better quality of life for chickens—namely, Global Animal Partnership (GAP) Step 3 or higher or Animal Welfare Approved (AWA).
-Check out our “Know Your Labels” page for more details.
+If you’re buying chicken at the supermarket, be sure to look for meaningful, third-party animal welfare certifications that help ensure a better quality of life for chickens—namely, Global Animal Partnership (GAP) Step 3, Regenerative Organic Certified (ROC), or higher or Animal Welfare Approved (AWA).
+Check out our “Learn the Labels” page for more details.